y-shibat/brunnermunzel/README.md

   dof: degree of freedom
   p: p-value of the test
   Pest: Estimated effect size.
+  Cl: Low boundary of the range of numerial list of the range of given condifidential level.
-  Range of numerial list of the range of given condifidential level.
+  Ch: High boundary of the range of numerial list of the range of given condifidential level.

 # Example